sabdahtb/React-Native-MovieDB/README.md

 # REACT NATIVE APP WITH MOVIEDB PUBLIC API

 Here i use React Native and TypeScript
-And i use TMDB to get API for Movies
+And i use TMDB for Movies API

 ## 🚀 About Me

 Hello My name is Sabda Hutabarat \
-I am 21 Years Old \
+21 Years Old \
-I am From Indonesia
+From Indonesia

 ## 🛠 Skills

-HTML, CSS, JavaScript, ReactJS, react Native, TypeScript stc...
+HTML, CSS, JavaScript, ReactJS, React Native, TypeScript etc...

 ## 🔗 Links